Updated July 1, 2021

 2. Detects Abnormal Placental Location (Placenta Previa)

-Knowing the location of the placenta can be extremely important during your prenatal course for a number of reasons:
+Knowing the location of the placenta can be extremely important during your pregnancy for a number of reasons:

 TYPES OF PLACENTA PREVIA

-There is no question that knowing you have a placenta previa (Complete, Partial or Marginal) can be invaluable information for both prevention of hemorrhage and clinical management (planning delivery) during the 3rd trimester.
+There is no question that knowing you have a placenta previa (Complete, Partial, or Marginal) can be invaluable information to prevent hemorrhage and guide your doctor or midwife during the 3rd trimester in preparation for delivery.

-The last thing your prenatal care provider would want to do examines your cervix if you have a placenta previa.
+The last thing your prenatal care provider would want to do is examine your cervix if you have a placenta previa.

 3. Singleton versus Multiple Gestation